yandex-cloud/docs/en/compute/security/index.md

 [!INCLUDE [cloud-roles](../../_includes/cloud-roles.md)]

-### Common roles
+### Primitive roles

-You can assign common roles to any resource in any service.
+You can assign primitive roles to any resource in any service.

 #### [!KEYREF roles-viewer]